havoc-harsh/SIH_2024/README.md

 CryptTrail is built with a modular architecture consisting of the following key components:

 - **Frontend**:
-  - A responsive web interface (built with frameworks like React) that displays transaction data, alerts, and detailed reports.
+  - A responsive web interface (built with frameworks like React) that displays transaction data,alerts,and detailed reports.

 - **Backend**:
   - A server-side application responsible for fetching transaction data from blockchain networks, processing this data, and interfacing with the AI model.